What Is Mastic Gum? Mastic, the Phenomenon

 The resin is in the form of a clear, soft and sticky liquid.
 After 15 - 20 days, it solidifies in irregular shapes.

 - Mastic gum is a resin from a trunk and branches of a mastic tree (Pistacia lentiscus var.
 Chios).

 - It is called "schinos" in Greek.

 - It comes from a Greek island Chios.

-- It has been registered by the EU as a product of protected origin (PDO) since 1997.
+- Mastic gum has a protected designation of origin since 1997.